dionjwa/catapult/README.md

 ### Flambe demo

-You'll need the forked version of flambe to work (it's there as a submodule), and you'll need these haxelibs:
+You'll need the forked version of flambe to work (it's there as a submodule), and you'll need these haxelib(s):

 	haxelib install format
-	haxelib install nodejs_std
-	haxelib install nodejs_externs

 Build the client with